pstiglich/Test3/README.md

 # Test3
-These are some comments I entered using VI with git bash
+These are some comments I entered using vi with git bash

+Version 2 Comments:  Blah blah Blah